awfuchs/chrome-extensions/markwack/theory.md

 ```

-## The saycontent.js content script, dictionaries, and Markov-chain algorithm
+## Content scripts and text generation

 The construction of the random text from the page content is done in the file `saycontent.js`.
 The service worker injects this script into the source tab